mpire-nxus/nxus_ios_sdk/README.md

 TechMpire nxus platform SDK for iOS developers

 ## Get iOS SDK
-Download the SDK from <a href="http://distribution.nxus.mobi/libs/ios-nxus-dsp-sdk-v1_0_20.zip">here</a>.
+Download the SDK from <a href="http://distribution.nxus.mobi/libs/ios-mpire-nxus-measurement-v1_1_0.zip">here</a>.
 We also have Cocoapods supported for library distribution so please check repository provided <a href="https://github.com/mpire-nxus/nxus_ios_cocoapod">here</a>

 ## Embedding the SDK
 To use the SDK, you have to drag the static library files to your project.
-Just open the project and drag the include folder and libNxusDSP.a file into Xcode window, under your project name.
+Just open the project and drag the include folder and libMpireNxusMeasurement.a file into Xcode window, under your project name.

 <img src="http://distribution.nxus.mobi/images/ios/image_1.png">